Lionel Jospin: Political career

 As a member of the National Assembly, Jospin served first as a representative of Paris (1978–86), and then of Haute-Garonne département (1986–88).
 He lost his seat in the National Assembly in the Socialists' landslide defeat in the 1993 legislative election and announced his political retirement.
 In 1993, Jospin was appointed ministre plénipotentiaire, 2nd class (a rank of ambassador), a position he held until his appointment as prime minister in 1997, but he was not appointed to any embassy.
 In 1995, Jospin claimed a necessity to "take stock" of the mitterrandist inheritance so as to restore the credibility of the Socialist Party.
 He was selected as the Socialist candidate for president against the PS leader Henri Emmanuelli.
 In the run-up to the election, Jospin made various policy proposals, such as a programme for the environment, an extension of social services, a housebuilding programme, the rebuilding of run-down parts of cities, and a 37-hour workweek.

 Following the Socialists' landslide defeats of 1992–94, Jospin was considered to have little chance of victory.
 But he did surprisingly well, leading in the first round and losing only very narrowly to Jacques Chirac in the final runoff election.
-His performance was seen to mark a revival of the Socialists as a strong force in French politics and he returned to being the party's First Secretary.

-Jospin built a new coalition with the other left-wing parties: the French Communist Party, the Greens, the Left Radical Party and the dissident Citizen and Republican Movement.
+His performance was seen to mark a revival of the Socialists as a strong force in French politics and he returned to being the party's first secretary.
+Jospin built a new coalition with the other left-wing parties: the French Communist Party, the Greens, the Left Radical Party, and the dissident Citizen and Republican Movement.
 Two years later, Chirac decided to call an early election for the National Assembly, hoping for a personal endorsement.
 The move backfired: the "Plural Left" won a parliamentary majority and Jospin became prime minister.

-Jospin is a Member of the Club of Madrid.
+Jospin was a member of the Club of Madrid.